How to make an appointment:

 Shannon Welch-Groves, Psy.D.

-Scott Young, Psychological Testing Coordinator at the Center, is a licensed psychologist.
+Dr. Scott Young, Director of Psychological Services at the Center, is a licensed psychologist and health service provider.
 He earned his Ph.D. in Counseling Psychology at Iowa State University, and his postdoctoral master’s of science degree in clinical psychopharmacology (M.S.C.P.) through Fairleigh Dickinson University.
 Scott provides individual, couples, family, and group counseling for clients across the lifespan.
-He uses a multitheoretical psychotherapy approach emphasizing the therapeutic relationship and informed by many perspectives including (but not limited to): Person-Center Therapy, Emotion Focused (individual) and Emotionally-Focused (couples) Therapies, Logotherapy, Landreth Child-Centered Play Therapy, Interpersonal Process Psychotherapy, Adlerian Psychotherapy, Brief Psychodynamic Psychotherapy, CBT, DBT, ACT, Imagery Rehearsal Therapy, Ericksonian and Neurolinguistic Programming hypnosis, Multicultural Therapy, Family Systems Therapy, Narrative Therapy, Religiously-Accommodative Psychotherapy, etc.) to work with a wide variety of presenting concerns, including: stress and adjustment issues, career transitions, existential or spiritual concerns, mood problems, ADHD, anxiety, health/medical issues, chronic pain issues, relationship or family problems, issues of boys and men, anger or behavioral problems, and severe or persistent mental illness.
+He uses a multitheoretical psychotherapy approach emphasizing the therapeutic relationship and informed by many perspectives including (but not limited to): Person-Center Therapy, Emotion Focused (individual) and Emotionally-Focused (couples) Therapies, Logotherapy, Landreth Child-Centered Play Therapy, Interpersonal Process Psychotherapy, Adlerian Psychotherapy, Brief Psychodynamic Psychotherapy, CBT, DBT, ACT, Imagery Rehearsal Therapy, Ericksonian and Neurolinguistic Programming hypnosis, Multicultural Therapy, Family Systems Therapy, Narrative Therapy, Religiously-Accommodative Psychotherapy, etc.) to work with a wide variety of presenting concerns, including: stress and adjustment issues, career transitions, existential or religious/spiritual concerns, depression and mood problems, ADHD, anxiety, OCD, health/medical issues, chronic pain issues, relationship or family problems, issues of boys and men, anger or behavioral problems, and severe or persistent mental illness.
 Scott also provides psychological testing for school-age children through older adults, and basic neuropsychological testing for adolescents, adults, and older adults.
-Scott provides organizational consultation to businesses and enjoys providing clinically-focused teaching, consultation, and supervision.
+In addition to his administrative and clinical activities, Scott enjoys clinically-focused teaching, consultation, and supervision.
 His postdoctoral M.S.C.P. is the first step in adding prescribing medications to his testing and psychotherapy practice.
 As a medical psychologist, he is fascinated by the complex and varied interactions amongst the body, mind, relationships, and spirit.
 Scott is an avid Star Wars and Star Trek fan, and clients looking for an empathic yet direct approach that features nerdiness and humor might find a fit with his style.